Nikhil7028/Weather-app-react/README.md

 # Weather App

-Welcome to the Weather App repository!
+Welcome to the Weather-app-react repository!
 This project is a web application that provides weather information about any location.
 It utilizes HTML, CSS, and react to deliver a user-friendly interface and fetches data using the OpenWeatherMap API.

 ### Technologies Used